 - Temporal selective auditory attention

 - Musical expertise

 - Multisensory integration

-I hold a Bachelor of Science degree in Psychology from Izmir University of Economics in Turkey and a Master of Science degree in Psychology with a special focus on Social Psychology and Cognitive Neuropsychology from Lund University in Sweden.
-I wrote my master's thesis on retrieval-induced forgetting effects as functions of age in prospective and retrospective memory.
+Merve Akca (she/her) is a doctoral researcher with background in psychology.
+She holds a Bachelor of Science degree in Psychology from Izmir University of Economics in Turkey and a Master of Science degree in Psychology with a focus on Social Psychology and Cognitive Neuropsychology from Lund University in Sweden.
+Her master's thesis focused on retrieval-induced forgetting in prospective and retrospective memories.